22: QDDALE'S Deep Pockets for Special Proposals

 Over the next month, E. Howard Hunt in Mexico would continue to have discussions about the pre- and post-Cuban invasion leadership similar to ones Pawley was having in Miami.
 Infighting among exiles would continue through the Bay of Pigs invasion.
 Following the failure of the invasion in 1961, a conversation was recalled in which AMBUD-1 complained that AMOT is controlled by the CIA “and AMOT-2 [Jose Joaquin Sanjenis Perdomo] brags about its support and protection ...
 AMOT-2 is most disloyal to AMIRON, AMDIP-1 and AMBUD-1 ...
 AMOT-2 alledged [sic] to be in charge of ‘Operation Forty’ designed to eliminate AMBUD provisional govt had it come into being ...
 Recommendation: AMOT-2 out of WAVE and have KUBARK assign other tasks.”37

-Eliminating the provisional government meant assassination by Operation Forty team members—Sanjenis Perdomo, Frank Sturgis, Felix Rodriguez, Rolando Masferrer and Bernard Barker to name a few.
-(Barker’s daughter, Marielena, was stunned that I was aware of Operation 40 when I queried her about it in a casual conversation in New York in the early 1980s.)38
+Eliminating the provisional government meant assassination by Operation 40 team members—Sanjenis Perdomo, Frank Sturgis, Felix Rodriguez, Rolando Masferrer and Bernard Barker to name a few.
+In 1983, Barker’s daughter, Maria Elena Barker, was stunned that I was aware of Operation 40 when I queried her about it in a casual conversation at a nightclub in New York City.
+After discussing the failure of Operation 40, Maria Elena asserted that only a female Cuban exile would be brave enough to kill Fidel Castro.38

 FOOTNOTES: